jvm-rasp/jrasp-agent/README.md

 ## 10 Copyright Information

-GPL3.0（You can learn and use in your own projects, but commercialization must be authorized)
+GPL3.0（You can learn and use in your own projects, other actions must be authorized)